 Common causes of traumatic brain injury, as reported by the Mayo Clinic, include:

 - Falls: Overall, falls are the most common cause of TBI, particularly among young children and older adults.
 Deck collapses are an especially horrifying cause of falls, especially in properties that have been neglected by their owners and landlords.
-Rhine Law Firm, P.C., has handled several cases of this nature successfully for the innocent victims.
+Rhine Law Firm, P.C., has handled several cases of this nature successfully for innocent victims.

 - Motor vehicle crashes: Collisions involving cars, motorcycles, bicycles, and pedestrians are a leading cause of traumatic brain injury.